b-brankovics/UNIX-for-bio/doc/unix_basics.md

 - There is a **root** directory, `/`.
 All the other directories are located inside this directory.
 - Every user has a **home** directory, `~` or `/home/username`.
-When you log in this is where you are by default. also this is where you get if you issue `cd` without arguments.
+When you log in this is where you are by default.
+Also this is where you get if you issue `cd` without arguments.
+- The current directory can be referred to as `.`.
+This is used for relative paths.
+- The parent directory is referred to as `..`.
+This is used for relative paths.
+- You separate the levels of directories by `/`.

 # Summary
 1. Learned the some of the basic commands: